 Accept the license agreements and click Finish.

-In Eclipse a Perspective determines the actions and views available within a window and enable task-oriented interaction with resources in Eclipse.
+In Eclipse, a Perspective determines the actions and views available within a window and enables task-oriented interaction with resources in Eclipse.
 For more details about Perspective, see the Eclipse documentation.

-The AEM Development Tools for Eclipse provides an AEM Perspective that offers you full control over your AEM projects and instances.
+Experience Manager Development Tools for Eclipse provide an AEM Perspective that offers you full control over your AEM Projects and instances.
 To open the AEM Perspective:

-The AEM Developer Tools for Eclipse comes with a sample, multi-module project that helps you quickly get up to speed with a project setup in Eclipse, as well as serving as a best-practice guide to several AEM features.
+The Experience Manager Developer Tools for Eclipse comes with a sample, multi-module project that helps you quickly get up to speed with a project setup in Eclipse.
+It also serves as a best-practice guide to several AEM features.
 Learn more about the Project Archetype.

 Follow these steps to create the sample project: